 It’s easy to find THE knowledge

 This may seem like a minor advantage, but it has important consequences.
-If a technician has to locate one of five manuals, then find the correct section, then identify the right version of the machine and then look up several diagrams – it’s likely that he won’t even try.
-It would take too long when he’s under pressure.
+If a technician has to locate one of five manuals, then find the correct section, then identify the right version, and then look up several diagrams – he won’t even try.
+That’s way too long when he’s under pressure.
 Instead, he’ll try to work things out for himself on the machine.
 And that could be catastrophic.
 The Knowledge Packs are laid out so that just a few clicks will get you the knowledge you need.

 The hard parts have been worked out

 Sometimes you need to work hard to understand what a manual or a diagram is trying to tell you.
 Manuals are often written in people’s second language and the syntax may not be clear.
 Diagrams usually contain important information, but the symbols and conventions can be confusing, particularly when you’re not familiar with them.
 All the knowledge in the Packs has been refined to makes sure it’s understandable on the first reading.

 Only essential knowledge is allowed

 Scan though any manual and you’ll find that much of the information has little relevance to the operator’s or technician’s job.
 They often contain machine specification, instillation instructions, buy-off criteria, mechanical drawings – and much more.
 These serve as a barrier to finding the right information.
 The Knowledge Packs focus on providing the precise knowledge that’s needed.
 The operator pack only contains knowledge that the operator needs, likewise, the technician’s pack contains the essential information that the technician needs.